Creative non-fiction: an introduction

 What is the course about?

-This is an introductory course which covers core elements of the creative non-fiction genre from first principle.
+This is an introductory course which covers core elements of the creative non-fiction genre.
 Students will be encouraged to think creatively and imaginatively about their approach to writing their own creative non-fiction.

 What will we cover?